DevExpress/winui-demos/README.md

 # DevExpress WinUI 3 Demos

-This repository contains WinUI 3 demos that show how to use WinUI components and tools, including the Data Grid, Scheduler, Charting, and Data Editors.
+This repository contains WinUI 3 demos that show how to use [DevExpress WinUI components](https://devexpress.com/winui/) and tools, including the Data Grid, Scheduler, Charting, and Data Editors.

 <img src="./images/winui-demos.png">

-Refer to the following link for more information about DevExpress WinUI Controls: [DevExpress WinUI Controls](https://devexpress.com/winui/).

 ## System Requirements